Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Introduction

 \section{Introduction}

-Modern machine learning models are capable of making accurate predictions, so using these models can help characterize the dependency structure between variables and thus provide valuable insights for further research.
+Modern machine learning models can make accurate predictions, so using them can help characterize the dependency structure between variables and thus provide valuable insights for further research.
 For example, if a model can accurately predict a disease based on a set of genes, identifying the important predictive variables can guide specialists on which genes to study further to combat the disease.

-There is usually a trade-off between \textit{model transparency} and \textit{model complexity}.
+There is usually a trade-off between \textit{model transparency} and \textit{complexity}.
 Indeed, simple methods such as linear regression are easily interpretable, since each covariate's importance can be directly assessed via its estimated coefficient.
 However, using a model that poorly fits the underlying distribution may yield misleading results \citep{molnar2021general}.

-For this reason, there is a need to rely on \textit{model-agnostic} approaches based on flexible enough models that truly provide information about the data distribution.
-In this way, one can adapt to complex situations by capturing non-linear dependencies, recovering the truly important variables in highly correlated settings.
+Therefore, one needs to rely on \textit{model-agnostic} approaches based on flexible models that give information about the data distribution.
+In this way, one can adapt to complex situations by capturing non-linear dependencies, recovering the truly important variables in correlated settings.

 The two main model-agnostic approaches to measure the importance of a covariate are \textit{perturbation} and \textit{removal} approaches \citep{covert}.
 Both of them aim to disable the information given by the covariate.